A Romantic Comedy Writer's Three Essential Truths

 2. REMEMBER HEE-HAWS

-I carry a WTF book to jot little jewels that tickle my funny bone during the day.
-It’s a small journal that I velcro to my body.
-If I leave, it goes with me.
+I carry a WTF book to jot comical jewels that tickle my funny bone during the day.
+It’s a small journal that I velcro to my forehead.
+If I leave the cottage, it goes with me.
 When I see/hear something that grabs and twists my funny bone, I jot it down.
 I’ve learned no matter how funny something is at the time, it’s not in proportion to how much I’ll remember the details minutes later.
 I MUST write it down.
 Sometimes, just a little memory jogger, two or three words.
 Once you recall the main gist of the incident, even if you forget all the little things that happened around it, you can always improvise, embellish, and create a hysterical “story around the story.”
 That is what humorists do.
-Their lives are not nonstop 24/7 sitcoms, but they are creative and come through the back alley to figure out how to tickle funny bones.
+Their lives are not nonstop 24/7 sitcoms, but they are creative and come slithering through the back alley to figure out how to tickle funny bones.

 I say my WTF book is always with me, but it isn’t.
 Some days, I leave it at home like I leave a ton of other stuff at home that’s supposed to go with me.